What is the best treatment for a hip fracture?

 After a month and a half, 25 patients have been included in the study, which has exceeded expectations.
 The orthopedists on duty have done an impressive job of including patients.

-The patients are asked if they want to participate in the study before surgery, and then they are followed for two years.
-The main goal is to find out if one surgical method gives better results than the other.
+Patients are asked to participate in the study before surgery, and then they are followed for two years.
+The main goal is to find out whether one surgical method gives better results than the other.
 In addition, quality of life, length of hospital stay and prosthesis placement are measured.

-The team behind the study consists, in addition to Maren Paus, of a project manager, postdoc and senior physician at the Department of Orthopaedics, Mads Sundet, vice director of REMEDY, and head of the Clinical Research Unit, Siri Lillegraven, LIS 3 and postdoc Ulf Sundin, senior physician Kristian Sydnes at the Department of Orthopaedics, physiotherapist, advisor and PhD at the Department of Clinical Activity (AKA), Sylvia Sunde and Haldor Valland, head of the department of Orthopaedics.
+The team behind the study consists, in addition to Maren Paus, of project manager, postdoc and senior consultant at the Department of Orthopaedics, Mads Sundet, deputy head of REMEDY, and head of the Clinical Research Unit, Siri Lillegraven, LIS 3 and postdoc Ulf Sundin, senior consultant Kristian Sydnes at the Department of Orthopaedics, physiotherapist, advisor and PhD at the Department of Clinical Activity (AKA), Sylvia Sunde and Haldor Valland, department head at the Department of Orthopaedics.

-Orthopedic ward A at Diakonhjemmet Hospital has for over 10 years been a specialist department for hip fractures and treats patients from eight of Oslo's 15 districts.
-The department is known for its high quality treatment and has 22 beds as well as its own emergency department for hip fracture patients.
+Orthopedic Ward A at Diakonhjemmet Hospital has been a specialist department for hip fractures for over 10 years, treating patients from eight of Oslo's 15 districts.
+The department is known for its high quality of treatment and has 22 beds as well as its own emergency department for hip fracture patients.

 Read more about the study: HIFSAT (remedy-senter.no)